Headshed/cube-integration/CustomerDataAPI.md

 **GET** ```https://YOURACCOUNT.cube4sales.com/crm/customers?assignment_id={ASSIGNMENT_ID}```

-Cube will return > HTTP Response: 200 OK and a JSON containing a list of customer records similar to the example above.
+Cube will return > HTTP Response: 200 OK and a JSON containing a list of customer records similar to the example below.

 ## Example